eliascyberlab/Cybersecurity-Lab-Reports/Routers-security-reports/Netis WF2409E/README.md

 Port 53 (TCP/UDP): DNS Domain service is active for local name resolution.
 Port 80 (TCP): HTTP Web Management interface is active.
 # 4. Risk Assessment & Hardening
-Management Interface: While Port 80 is open internally, it is Filtered externally(using  Nmap Port Scanner at HACKERTARGET.COM) .
-I verified that a strong, non-default administrative password is required to access this interface.
+Management Interface: While Port 80 is open internally, i used another neutral third-party source to check if it is Filtered externally.

+Tools used: Nmap online port scanner at hackertarget.com

 Backdoor Check: I specifically checked for known Netis backdoors (e.g., UDP 53413).
 The scan confirmed this port is not active, indicating a more secure firmware version or configuration.
 UDP Stealth: The 16-minute scan duration confirms the router's firewall is effectively "ignoring" probes rather than rejecting them, making reconnaissance more difficult for a local attacker.
 # 5. Final Conclusion